ardani/slim-common/htdocs/js/pickadate/README.md

 <br>
 ## Library files

 The `lib` folder includes all the compiled files and a `compressed` folder with the minified counter-parts.
+These files are all generated from the `_raw/lib` folder using [Grunt](#building-with-grunt).

 ### Pickers